 On Yair Dalal & The SMF – “Dalal’s melody was utterly unfamiliar: a simple infusion of the exotic, and, like the entire festival, a simple reminder of how, in the right hands, the exotic can become extraordinary.”

 Basya Schechter and Pharaoh’s Daughter sublimely conjure Judeo-Arab-Mediterranean musical concoctions.
 Their FMU session is a tune-up for a December 16 gig at the Knitting Factory Brooklyn – part of the annual Hannukah-sync’ed multi-venue Sephardic Musical Festival.

-THE NY TIMES features the Festival in their Arts & Leisure weekend edition!
+The NY TIMES features the Sephardic Music Festival in their Arts & Leisure weekend edition!

 Yediot Achronot features the Festival in their weekend edition!

 JPost features a 2 page spread on SMF 2009 in Sundays NY Post!:

 The fifth Sephardic Music Festival gets underway, with an exlectic mix of performances set for various venues

 For most New Yorkers, “Jewish music” means klezmer: plaintive fiddles, wailing clarinets and other vestiges of a largely vanished Eastern European culture.

 But at the Sephardic Music Festival, a New York City tradition that last night entered its fifth year, the world of Jewish music gets explored from an entirely different angle, focusing on the aural legacy of Jewish communities from Spain and the Muslim world.